-During the above, DOMENICK AMMARATI walks to the RIGHT LECTERN.
-When C B has finished reading, he begins to read a March 17 review of the 2008 Whitney Biennial from the NEW YORK OBSERVER.
+During the above, DAN FOX (as DOMENICK AMMARATI) walks to the LEFT LECTERN.
+When E S has finished reading, he begins to read a March 17 review of the 2008 Whitney Biennial from the NEW YORK OBSERVER.

-DA:
+DF:

 Somewhere there's an art history graduate student sitting in Starbucks, laptop and venti decaf latte on hand, writing a thesis on the Whitney Biennial.
 It's bound to be a history of arrant egos, frustrated reputations, political intrigue, curatorial missteps and temporary fame.